Adelsamir01/adelsamir01.github.io/_pages/GTA.md

 ## Associate Fellowship Scheme (AFS) - Completed ✅

-The Associate Fellowship Scheme (AFS) is intended for Graduate Teaching Assistants (GTAs) or staff members contractually required to take the AFS.
-It is a one year, 30 credit, part time programme that leads to Associate Fellowship of the Higher Education Academy.
+The [Associate Fellowship Scheme (AFS)](https://www.kent.ac.uk/study-of-higher-education/courses/professional-development-programmes) is a one-year, 30 credit, part-time programme designed for Graduate Teaching Assistants (GTAs) and staff members at the University of Kent.
+Successful completion of the AFS leads to recognition as an Associate Fellow of the Higher Education Academy (now Advance HE), a valuable professional qualification widely recognised across UK higher education for teaching excellence and commitment to best practices in learning and teaching.

 **Completion Status:** Successfully completed the AFS programme by passing both required modules: